AztecProtocol/aztec-packages/yellow-paper/docs/circuits/public_kernel_iterative.md

   - New note hashes.
   - New nullifiers.
   - L2-to-L1 messages.
-  - Public read requests.
+  - Read requests.
-  - Public update requests.
+  - Update requests.
 - The portal contract address for each non-empty L2-to-L1 message must equal the portal contract address of the current call.

 > Ensuring the alignment of the contract addresses is crucial, as it is later used to silo the value and to establish associations with values within the same contract.